ChrisWhealy/wasm_sha256/docs/080-read-file.md

 (local.set $file_size_bytes (i32.wrap_i64 (i64.load (global.get $FILE_SIZE_PTR)))) ;; We know the size < 4Gb
 ```

-After we are happy that the file size is less than 4Gb, we can store the file size in the local variable `$file_size_bytes`.
+Now that we're happy the file size is less than 4Gb, we can store the file size in the local variable `$file_size_bytes`.
 Notice however that the value returned by `(i64.load (global.get $FILE_SIZE_PTR))` is an i64.
 Since we only process files smaller than 4Gb, it is safe to downgrade the `i64` file size to an `i32`; hence the use of the `i32.wrap_i64` command.